 IT brand identity should be supported by the message you create and distribute to your customers.

 Most of IT organizations today are still being portrayed as the back-office cost center, to re-in-imagine IT, IT branding needs to be part of IT transformation effort, and IT branding strategy should be an integral part of IT strategy.
 Your brand identity will be the face you put on your IT organization and it flows from your brand strategy.
 IT brand identity should be supported by the message you create and distribute to your customers.
 After you have your IT brand strategy and your IT brand identity in place, your can actually market the IT brand inside the enterprise.
-There are three focal points in IT branding that need to be focused on:
+There are three focal points in IT branding that needs to be focused on:

 Take a critical look at IT, you need to be honest with yourself about assessing the strengths and weaknesses of IT organization.
 Then you should validate your observations by seeking input from your customers.
 The customer experience should reinforce the IT Branding efforts.
 If your branding efforts and the customer experience don’t match up, your branding efforts will be wasted.